rq-Chen/Undergraduate_Research_at_PKU/Auditory Working Memory/README.md

     - totally 108 trials (rather than 216) for each condition
   - 4 * 27 practice trials (without feedback) at the very beginning, with sequences not used in formal experiments, 75% (can be a little lower considering the difficulty) accuracy required
 - 10 practice trials or so before every block
 - Total time estimation:
   - 6.25 * 84 / 60 = 8.75 min/block
   - approximately (8.75 + 2.25) * 8 = 88 min, 20% longer than the original study

-## Data Preprocessing
+# Data Preprocessing

-### Pipeline
+## Pipeline

-- Use EEGLAB default parameters, unless stated otherwise.
+Use EEGLAB default parameters, unless stated otherwise.

-- **DON'T CHANGE THE ORDER OF THE FOLLOWING PROCESSES.**
+**DON'T CHANGE THE ORDER OF THE FOLLOWING PROCESSES.**

-#### Section 1
+### Section 1

 0. new a folder for each subject entitled "name+number", e.g `crq1`, and copy the .mat file of this subject generated in the experiment to this folder, then load the data into EEGLAB and select channel location (select the second option "Use MNI...")
 1. re-reference to average mastoids (TP9 & TP10)
 2. filter between 0.3 ~ 50 Hz
+3. bad channel (marked during the experiment or by EEGLAB automatic channel rejection) rejection, save the rejected channels' name in `chnRej.txt`
+4. interpolate the rejected channels
-3. run ICA
+5. run ICA
-4. save the EEGLAB dataset as "name+number+ICA.set", e.g. `crq1ICA.set`
+6. save the EEGLAB dataset as "name+number+ICA.set", e.g. `crq1ICA.set`

 This section can be done automatically using scripts (recommended, since that enables you to run ICA on all subjects over a night, and more importantly prevents mistakes).

-#### Section 2
+### Section 2

-5. ICA ocular artifact removal, save the rejected component's landscape and activation profile (shown by EEGLAB) as `cmpRej.fig`
+7. ICA ocular artifact removal, save the rejected component's landscape and activation profile (shown by EEGLAB) as `cmpRej.fig`

    <img src = "cmpRejExample.jpg" style = "zoom:30%"/>

-6. epoch, -1000 ~ 4000ms locked to S1 onset (**no baseline correction**)
+8. epoch, -1000 ~ 4000ms locked to S1 onset (**no baseline correction**)

-7. save the dataset as "name+number+Epoch.set", e.g. `crq1Epoch.set`
+9. save the dataset as "name+number+Epoch.set", e.g. `crq1Epoch.set`

-8. visual inspection, reject epochs
+10. visual inspection, reject epochs

-9. bad channel (marked during the experiment or by EEGLAB automatic channel rejection) rejection, save the rejected channels' name in `chnRej.txt`

-10. interpolate the rejected channels

 11. save the dataset as "name+number.set", e.g. `crq1.set`